lililhuan/Habit-Flow/README.md

 **Track your habits.
 Stay consistent.
 Build a better you.**

-HabitFlow is a mobile-first habit tracking application built with Flet (Python).
+HabitFlow is a mobile habit tracking application built with Flet (Python) to help users build  their consistent habits and track their progress

 ![Python](https://img.shields.io/badge/Python-3.8+-blue.svg)
 ![Flet](https://img.shields.io/badge/Flet-0.23+-green.svg)

 ---